u8sand/docs.keycloakify.dev/how-to-use.md

 # 👨💻 👨💻 Quick start

 {% hint style="success" %}
-It's a good idea to first read this quick start section to understand the basic of how Keycloakify works.
+It's a good idea to first read this quick start section to understand the basics of how Keycloakify works.

 However, we recommend you start hacking from [**the demo setup**](https://github.com/garronej/keycloakify-demo-app) instead of setting up Keycloakify from scratch.
 {% endhint %}

 {% hint style="warning" %}
-Save yourself some time, have quick look at the [requirements page](./). **Windows** users in particular!
+Save yourself some time, have a quick look at the [requirements page](./). **Windows** users in particular!
 {% endhint %}

 ```